andrewskyboss/milestone-project-04/README.md

 # Author
 Andrej Cybovskij

 ## Project Overview

 - Below is a picture of site that shows it in responsive states.
 [link to check a website to be responsive](http://ami.responsivedesign.is)
 ![picture of site](assets/images/responsive.jpg)
-- Hey Travel is a website, where user can find a holiday destination for their needs.
-For their convenience, there are Map with proposed destinations markers.
-As well, user can choose a travel package from this website.
-To get inspiration about destinations, there are lot of visual materials placed in different manner, such as Hero sliders, Grid images and Gallery.
-As well, user has form to contact website owner to get all necessary information.
+- The CUBE | GYM & Fitness Club is a website, where user can get all necessary information about the GYM & Fitness Club.
+Before or after getting Club membership, user can navigate and research all Club’s proposed services and facilities.
+There is a short information about Club’s stuff and their experience.
+Activities section is created to provide information about all Exercise plans and classes they have or will have in the future.
+Timetable section is created to provide information about all classes times and Fitness Instructors working on them.
+Shop Section is created to navigate user to fully functional Merchandise online Shop.
+In that section user can enjoy all ecommerce website possibilities and join a ﬁtness community and purchase Club’s exercise plans and merchandise.

-- Despite to the existing travel situation, people still wants to travel.
-They are looking for new destinations and possibilities to go out from home.
-That is mean that any Travel and destinations websites, this version as well, has very high commercial feature.
-It has modern design and lot of visual component.
+- This is a version 1 and contents just a minimal options and features.
+However, this version has very high commercial feature, because during the last year all businesses are moving to online commerce.
+Ecommerce features allows even for the Gym and Fitness business to survive by selling their merchandise online.
+As well website has modern design and lot of visual components.
 Design was build using last UI/UX technologies.

 - [Link to a deployed website](https://thecube-gym-fitness-club.herokuapp.com)